synbioz/redspot-redmine-plugin/README.md

 ## Create a new project

-If you didn't type any command or if no project is find, Redspot allow you to create a new project.
+If you didn't type any command and no project is found, Redspot allow you to create a new project.

 ![](doc_img/create.png)